Flo0807/hsfl-master-ai-cloud-engineering/k8s/README.md

 # Deployment

 ## Prerequisites

 Make sure secrets are created before deploying the application.
+When running the application on minikube, make sure to start minikube before creating the secrets.

 Create private and public key for JWT authentication:
 ```